-- Both sides here are incredibly big, full-bodied and spacious with a punchy bottom end and tons of energy
+- Both sides are big, full-bodied and spacious, with a punchy bottom end and plenty of Southern Rock energy

-- “The Allman Brothers came first, but Lynyrd Skynyrd epitomized Southern rock… Produced by Al Kooper, there are few records that sound this raw and uncompromising, especially records by debut bands… the band rocks like a motherf*cker.
-It’s the birth of a great band that birthed an entire genre with this album.” – All Music, 5 Stars
+- 5 stars: “The Allman Brothers came first, but Lynyrd Skynyrd epitomized Southern rock… Produced by Al Kooper, there are few records that sound this raw and uncompromising, especially records by debut bands… the band rocks like a motherf*cker.
+It’s the birth of a great band that birthed an entire genre with this album.”

 This vintage original Sounds of the South/MCA yellow label pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound. (more…)